SuperOfficeDocs/superoffice-docs/docs/en/webtools/upgrade.md

 # Upgrading

-When the user logs in to an updated Web installation, Web Tools will detect there is an updated version available and prompt the user for an upgrade.
+When the user logs in to an updated Web installation, WebTools will detect there is an updated version available and prompt the user for an upgrade.
 Versioning in SuperOffice is defined as "MAJOR.MINOR.BUILD.REVISION".
-The user will be "forced" to upgrade if the MAJOR component is higher than the current major version of web tools.
+The user will be "forced" to upgrade if the MAJOR component is higher than the current major version of WebTools.
 Other changes are optional upgrades.

 ## Turn off upgrade prompt

-The prompt to upgrade can be disabled in scenarios where you don’t want to push a new version of Web Tools.
+The prompt to upgrade can be disabled in scenarios where you don’t want to push a new version of WebTools.
 The configuration setting [SuperOffice\Downloads\WebToolVersion][1] in the *web.config* file can be set to a previous version.
 The user will still be able to upgrade to the latest version by pressing Download in the web client.

 ![Logging in to Sales and Marketing (upgrade) -screenshot][img4]

-## Hide Web Tools download dialog
+## Hide WebTools download dialog

 SuperOffice WebTools upgrade dialog can be suppressed by configuration in *web.config*.

-When a user logs in to an updated Web installation, Web Tools will detect there is an updated version available and prompt the user to upgrade.
+When a user logs in to an updated Web installation, WebTools will detect there is an updated version available and prompt the user to upgrade.
 Versioning in SuperOffice is defined as "MAJOR.MINOR.BUILD.REVISION".
-The user will be "forced" to upgrade if the MAJOR component is higher than the current web tools' major version.
+The user will be "forced" to upgrade if the MAJOR component is higher than the current WebTools' major version.
 Other changes are optional upgrades.

-The prompt for an upgrade can be disabled in scenarios where you don’t want to push a new version of Web Tools.
+The prompt for an upgrade can be disabled in scenarios where you don’t want to push a new version of WebTools.
 The configuration setting `SuperOffice\Downloads\WebToolVersion` in the *web.config* file can be set to a previous version.
 The user will still be able to upgrade to the latest version by pressing Download in the web client.

 ## Client upgrade warnings